-To support students to undertake brief development at level eight teachers could:
+To support students to undertake brief development at level eight

 - support students to identify a context that offers a range of issues for them to explore.
-Context refers to the wider social and physical environment in which technological development occurs.
-Contexts may include but are not limited to: storage, afterschool snacks, outdoor living, sustainable energy, sport, educational software, streetwear, portability, furniture - support students to identify considerations that will need to be taken into account when making judgments of fitness for purpose in its broadest sense.
+Context refers to the wider social and physical environment in which technological development occurs Contexts may include but are not limited to: storage, afterschool snacks, outdoor living, sustainable energy, sport, educational software, streetwear, portability, furniture. - support students to identify considerations that will need to be taken into account when making judgments of fitness for purpose in its broadest sense.
 Fitness for purpose in its broadest sense refers to judgments of the fitness of the outcome itself as well as the practices used to develop the outcome.
-Such judgments may include but are not limited to considerations of the outcome's technical and social acceptability, sustainability of resources used, ethical nature of testing practices, cultural appropriateness of trialling procedures, determination of life cycle, maintenance, ultimate disposal, health and safety. - support students to select an authentic issue within their selected context - support students to identify a need or opportunity relevant to the issue and context - support students to understand the physical and functional nature required of their outcome - support students to justify the nature of their outcome in terms of the issue and context - support students to develop and justify specifications that will allow the evaluation of the outcome and its development to be judged as fit for purpose in the broadest sense.
+Such judgments may include but are not limited to considerations of the outcomes technical and social acceptability, sustainability of resources used, ethical nature of testing practices, cultural appropriateness of trialling procedures, determination of life cycle, maintenance, ultimate disposal, health and safety. - support students to select an authentic issue within their selected context - support students to identify a need or opportunity relevant to the issue and context - support students to understand the physical and functional nature required of their outcome - support students to justify the nature of their outcome in terms of the issue and context support students to develop and justify specifications that will allow the evaluation of the outcome and its development to be - support students to provide evidence of effective and efficient planning decisions.
+Effective and efficient planning decisions ensures that the use of resources is optimised during the development and production of an outcome produced to successfully meet the brief